OneTwoN-1/Word2PDF-Converter/README.md

 ---

-## ⚙️ Requirements
+## 3.Requirements

 ### System dependency (must install manually)

 In the requirements.txt file will be all the dependencies required by this project to work.
-Just hit pip freeze > requirements.txt
+Just hit `pip freeze > requirements.txt`
 Down below will be all the steps that you have to go through to get this up and running.
 I know it's a bit demanding, but once you go trough all of this, you will have a perfectly working local converter.

 LibreOffice is required for Word → PDF conversion.
 It is **not** installable via pip.